-9 Ways to Manage Your Schizophrenia Medications
+9 Ways to Manage Your Schizophrenia Medicationby Eileen Bailey Health Writer

-Change dose times as warrantd
+Change dose times as warranted

 Switch the type of drug if necessary